qixinynan/imdb-review-fetcher/README.md

 # How to use

+## Step One

-ensure you have installed `requests` and `csv`.
-If you have not installed yet, please run command:
+ensure you have installed the libraries required:
-`pip3 install requests`
-and
-`pip3 install csv`
+`pip3 install requests csv wordcloud textblob re`

 then you can run `python3 main.py` and enter the information.
 For the movie ID, you can find it on the imdb url